 The Game Reserve

-Maasai Mara, the 1,510 km2 big national game reserve is located in Kenya’s south-west.
+Maasai Mara, the 1,510 km2 big national game reserve, is located in Kenya’s south-west.
 It is a part of the vast Mara-Serengeti ecosystem.
-The park is famous for the numerous populations of big cats including lions, leopards and cheetahs.
+The park is famous for the numerous populations of big cats, including lions, leopards, and cheetahs.

-Best time to visit: From July to October when hundreds of thousands of wildebeests, zebras and gazelles migrate to fresh green pastures from the Serengeti plains.
+Best time to visit: From July to October when hundreds of thousands of wildebeests, zebras, and gazelles migrate to fresh green pastures from the Serengeti plains.

 The great migration is one of the most spectacular natural events in the world.
 You can feel the power of nature while watching the thrilling wildebeest river crossing.
 It’s like a TV documentary happening right in front of your eyes.

-At Mara, the animals inhabit green hilly savanna landscape.
+At Mara, the animals inhabit the green hilly savanna landscape.
 Stunning views reach far beyond the Tanzanian border.